3 Days Touring Tokyo

 Sushi chef preparing dishes at a restaurant in Tokyo.

-Every piece is more adventurous than the next, employing both innovative ingredients and advanced techniques as Aya torches certain cuts after injecting an egg yolk with a truffle-filled syringe.
-We had quite a time trying to guess the next country based on the toppings Aya added to each piece of fresh, flaky fish and if you haven’t warmed up to the other guests yet—the three cocktails included in your dinner are sure to help!
-The last destination is dessert of course—which in this case is a tiramisu-inspired treat dropping you off in none other than Italy.
+Every piece is more adventurous than the next, employing both innovative ingredients and advanced techniques as Aya torches certain cuts before injecting an egg yolk with a truffle-filled syringe.
 When considering the quality of the meal, the entertaining banter, and the close proximity to the culinary process in watching the chef prepare each course in real time, I can undoubtedly say this was the best meal I had during the entirety of our Japan trip.
-This is the kind of dinner you write home about, and if you’re looking for your mind to be, blown be sure to book a table for dinner at The Bellwood in advance!
+This is the kind of dinner you write home about, and if you’re looking for your mind to be blown, be sure to book a table for dinner at The Bellwood in advance!

 Day 2